Zen Buddhist Practice

 in the Pioneer Valley…and worldwide

-One Mind Zen Collective is a community of worldwide practitioners, based in Northampton, MA.
-We are in the Seon lineage of Zen Master Seung Sahn and Thien lineage of Thich Thien An.
+One Mind Zen Collective is a community of International practitioners in the Seon lineage of Zen Master Seung Sahn and Wonji Dharma.
 “Don’t Know” is our practice, “How May I help you” is our direction.

 What is Zen?